tobyatgithub/Three-Easy-Pieces-Of-Computer-System/README.md

 - ticket transfer.
 With transfers, a process can temporarily hand off its tickets to another process.
 This ability is especially useful in a client/server setting, where a client process sends a message to a server asking it to do some work on the client’s behalf.

 - ticket inflation can sometimes be a useful technique.
 With inflation, a process can temporarily raise or lower the number of tickets it owns.
-For exmaple, if any one process knows it needs more CPU time, it can boost its ticket value as a way to reflect that need to the system, all without communicating with any other processes. (in a trusted environment only)
+For example, if any one process knows it needs more CPU time, it can boost its ticket value as a way to reflect that need to the system, all without communicating with any other processes. (in a trusted environment only)

-- stride scheduling -
+- stride scheduling - to improve the randomness of lottery ticket, stride use the ticket to calculate the correct proportion to ensure the proportion is strictly enforced.

 - CFS - The Linux Completely Fair Scheduler: implements fair-share scheduling, but does so in a highly efficient and scalable manner.

   - Its goal is simple: to fairly divide a CPU evenly among all competing processes.
 It does so through a simple counting-based technique known as virtual runtime (vruntime).
   - **sched_latency**.
 CFS uses this value to determine how long one process should run before considering a switch (effectively determining its time slice but in a dynamic fashion).
 And it is lower bounded by **min_granularity** to avoid to frequent switch if there are two many processes.
-  - niceness (-20 ~ + 19) - CFS also enables controls over process priority, enabling users or admin- istrators to give some processes a higher share of the CPU.
+  - niceness (-20 ~ + 19) - CFS also enables controls over process priority, enabling users or administrators to give some processes a higher share of the CPU.
 Positive nice values imply lower priority and negative values imply higher priority; when you’re too nice, you just don’t get as much (scheduling) attention, alas.

-- even after aggressive opti- mization, scheduling uses about 5% of overall datacenter CPU time.
+- even after aggressive optimization, scheduling uses about 5% of overall data center CPU time.
 Reducing that overhead as much as possible is thus a key goal in modern scheduler architecture.

-- Lottery uses randomness in a clever way to achieve proportional share; stride does so deter- ministically.
+- Lottery uses randomness in a clever way to achieve proportional share; stride does so deterministically.
 CFS, the only “real” scheduler discussed in this chapter, is a bit like weighted round-robin with dynamic time slices, but built to scale and perform well under load; to our knowledge, it is the most widely used fair-share scheduler in existence today.

 Lottery ~ randomness to achieve proportional share
 -> problem with not deliver the exact right proportions over short time scales Stride scheduling ~ a deterministic fair-share scheduler (where stride = inverse of the tickets, i.e. pre-calculate to ensure the exact proportion)
 -> problem with a global state (thus making inserting new jobs very difficult) Completely Fair Scheduler ~ use vruntime, sched_latency, min_granularity, and niceness + red-black tree to achieve a weighted round-robin with dynamic time slices that build to perform well under load.

+### Chapter 10, Multiprocessor Scheduling

+Crux: How should the OS schedule jobs on multiple CPUs?
+What new problems arise?
+Do the same old techniques work, or are new ideas required?

+#### What's different about multiprocessor vs. single processor?

+1 - Cache and **Cache coherence**: with multiple processor, each processor will be attached to a cache (thus multiple caches).
+Cache coherence is when one processor 1 modified a value in its cache, yet later another processor 2 tries to access the data, it will get the outdated data from the memory (since the updated value is not in cache2.)

+One potential solution for this is call **bus snooping** where each cache pays attention to memory updates by observing the bus that connects them to main memory.

+??? why cant we use one big cache for all the processors? or we probably could make a notification mechanism.

+2 - Synchronization with lock: lock is required when accessing shared data to avoid potential conflicts.
+However, as the number of CPUs grows, access to a synchronized shared data structure becomes quite slow. (big performance issue.)

+3 - Cache Affinity: the CPU scheduler shall prefer to keep a process on the same CPU if at all possible to take advantage of cache mechanism and improve the performance.

+#### Potential Solutions

+Solution 1 - Single-Queue multiprocessor scheduling (SQMS) : simply reuse the basic framework for single processor scheduling, by putting all jobs that need to be scheduled into a single queue.

+Pro: simple.

+Con: performance and lack of scalability due to need for locking. difficulties in cache affinity.

+For example:

+CPU 0 [A E D C B]

+CPU 1 [B A E D C]

+CPU 2 [C B A E D]

+CPU 3 [D C B A E]

+We might can provide affinity for some jobs and move others around to balance load ->

+CPU 0 [A E A A A]

+CPU 1 [B B E B B]

+CPU 2 [C C C E C]

+CPU 3 [D D D D E]

+Con: would be pretty complex.

+Solution 2: Multi-Queue Scheduling

+Multiple queues, and each queue will likely follow a particular scheduling discipline, such as round robin, though of course any algorithm can be used.
+When a job enters the system, it is placed on exactly one scheduling queue, according to some heuristic (e.g., random, or picking one with fewer jobs than others).
+Then it is scheduled essentially independently, thus avoiding the problems of information sharing and synchronization found in the single-queue approach.

+Pros: no need for lock, and intrinsically provides cache affinity

+Cons: load imbalance between each queues -> requires migration

+migration and load balance: One basic approach is to use a technique known as work stealing, where a (source) queue that is low on jobs will occasionally peek at another (target) queue, to see how full it is.
+If the target queue is (notably) more full than the source queue, the source will “steal” one or more jobs from the target to help balance load.

+Solution 3: Linux Multiprocessor Schedulers

+Interestingly, in the Linux community, no common solution has approached to building a multiprocessor scheduler.
+Over time, three different schedulers arose: the O(1) scheduler, the Completely Fair Scheduler (CFS), and the BF Scheduler (BFS).

+Both O(1) and CFS use multiple queues, whereas BFS uses a single queue, showing that both approaches can be successful.
+O(1) ~ based on priority; CFS more like stride scheduling, do a deterministic proportional-share.
+BFS is based on Earliest Eligible Virtual Deadline First.

 ### Chapter 15, Address Translation Mechanism